Masala baked beans on toast is a fun twist on a much-loved British dish, it features Indian spices & flavours, with a good kick of chilli.

 What curry powder should I use?

 Use something that you like!
-If you are a spice fiend, go for something hot, if you like a mild curry then go hunting for mild stuff.
+If you are a spice fiend, go for something hot; if you like a mild curry, then go hunting for mild stuff.

 Do I have to use the fenugreek?

-No, but for me the heady aroma and flavour are both magic, so if you can please do add it.
+No, but for me, the heady aroma and flavour are both magic, so if you can please do add it.

-Can I use onion instead of shallot?
+Can I use an onion instead of a shallot?

 Yes, but you only need a little bit, so using an onion often leads to waste.
-It is also often impossible to chop onion as finely as you can a shallot.
+It is also often impossible to chop an onion as finely as you can a shallot.

 Can I use oil instead of ghee?